Developing Power Apps in a developers team

 Why every dev needs his own development environment in the Power Platform

 Guess why… You’re right: as long as you develop in your own environment – no one else’s changes will affect your work.
-This means that your work is always safe from «accidental move of destruction» (as long that you’re backing up the changes on your feature branch in the central repository) or a change that affects the same module.
+This means that your work is always safe from «accidental move of destruction» (as long as you’re backing up the changes on your feature branch in the central repository) or a change that affects the same module.

-Even if a «massive change» was published on the develop branch while your feature development is in progress: check the develop branch out to your local repo, and update your feature branch (at this time or at the end – as you wish): your work will always be safely backed up by the commits on your feature branch.
+Even if a «massive change» was published on the develop branch while your feature development is still in progress: check out the develop branch to your local repo, and update your feature branch (at this time or at the end – as you wish): your work will always be safely backed up by the commits on your feature branch.
 That’s it! 😃

 #BishopTells